Lakers reportedly not discussing any Kyrie Irving trade with Nets

 It’s a truly impressive amount of sabotaging required to be considered one of the very best point guards in the league while also being completely undesirable to other teams right now.
 But that’s where things stand with Kyrie, who made his return to the court on Sunday after an eight-game suspension.

 Ultimately, there have been no reports of the Lakers being interested in Kyrie since his off-court issues have come about.
-There have been suggestions that LeBron could be pushing for him but that seems to be the extent of the links of Kyrie to the Lakers.
+There have been suggestions that LeBron could be pushing for him but that seems to be the extent of the links between Kyrie and the Lakers.

 After seeming like something that was a matter of when, not if, Kyrie becoming a Laker seems as far away as ever.